 This left her completely shattered.
 Sometimes it doesn’t take a dramatic break up to break you.
 Especially when you’re already broken.

 Only five days after his departure, Diliya decided to stuff her things in a backpack and just go.
 Leave everything behind.
 She could’ve stayed in Singapore, with her family and friends, she could’ve kept her job.
 She could have chosen comfort.
 But she desperately needed to run.
-Run far.
-She needed to put a physical distance from all those things that her heart couldn’t bear any more.
+FAR.
+She needed to put a physical distance between her and all those things that her heart couldn’t bear to feel anymore.
 Ironically, just as he had done.
 And even if he wasn’t there anymore, Singapore had already become a sour reminder of all the things that could’ve gone well and had gone wrong.

 They say that all emotions are energy, and with negative ones, the thing gets tricky – if you don’t keep that energy moving, it will eventually get stuck and stored in your body in the form of a physical symptom.
 Often an illness.
 But whether she knew about this or not, she was wise enough to follow her instinct and start doing just that.
 Moving.

 “In times when all these emotions arise, the only way to beat it is to dig deeper.
 Dig deeper and ask ourselves what is making us feel the way we do.
 How we can make ourselves or the situation better.
 Because the only way OUT is IN”. – Diliya

 When negative emotions take over and things become unbearable, some people tackle the problem by turning to work, going manic at the gym, or falling into all sorts of self-destructive spirals.
 However, Diliya wasn’t going to let that happen to herself.
 Yes, she was broken, but her intention was far from destroying herself.
 She wanted to help herself.
 But still didn’t know exactly how.